jessicaswareena/Marketing-Conversion-Funnel-Revenue-Optimization-Analysis/README.md

 •	What specific actions can unlock more revenue without raising acquisition spend.

-## 🌐 Key Insights & Analysis Focs area
+## 🌐 Key Insights & Analysis Focus area
 The work is organized around four core questions that shaped the metrics, visuals, and recommendations:

 •	Funnel health: How well do sessions move from visit → intent → purchase?